-The research contributes significantly by presenting empirical findings regarding the diverse mediating role of distributors’ collaborative capabilities in facilitating advancements in marketing strategies facilitated by utilizing Information and Communication Technology (ICT), business, and the technological landscape.
-The investigation illustrates that while ICT, business, and the technological environment possess the capacity to engender value within the distributor-customer dynamics directly, the active involvement of distributors plays a pivotal role in augmenting the value generation process, leading to noteworthy enhancements in sales and product innovation, against lake of research about how distributors generate value besides their traditional role (Ghauri et al., 2016; Wang et al., 2021).
-By furnishing empirical evidence substantiating the various mediation effects, this study establishes the pivotal role of ICT, business, and the technological environment in propelling marketing strategies forward, specifically regarding sales amplification and product innovation.
+The research contributes significantly by presenting empirical findings regarding the diverse mediating role of distributors’ collaborative capabilities in facilitating advancements in marketing strategies facilitated by utilizing ICT and the business and technological landscapes.
+The investigation illustrates that while ICT and the business and technological environments possess the capacity to engender value within distributor–customer dynamics directly, the active involvement of distributors plays a pivotal role in augmenting the value generation process, leading to noteworthy enhancements in sales and product innovation, against the wealth of research about how distributors generate value besides their traditional role (Ghauri et al., 2016; Wang et al., 2021).
+By furnishing empirical evidence substantiating the various mediation effects, this study establishes the pivotal role of ICT and the business and technological environments in propelling marketing strategies forward, specifically regarding sales amplification and product innovation.

-The last contribution is by underlining four critical managerial insights.
-The study stresses the crucial role of distributor partnerships, alongside ICT, business, and technological environments, in driving innovation.
-In addition, it emphasizes the value of ICT for distributors to understand market trends and foster customer-centric strategies.
-The current research advocates for a proactive approach and innovation culture, strategically integrating sustainability and digital media to navigate dynamic business environments.
+The final contribution is by underlining four critical managerial insights.
+The study stresses the crucial role of distributor partnerships, alongside ICT and business and technological environments, in driving innovation.
+In addition, it emphasizes the value of ICT in aiding distributors to understand market trends and foster customer-centric strategies.
+Third, the current research advocates for a proactive approach and innovation culture, strategically integrating sustainability and digital media to navigate dynamic business environments.
 Lastly, the research encourages technological investment to enhance relationships with distributors and customers, improve supply chain processes, and stimulate product development.
 In essence, these insights promote operational efficiency, improved relationships, product innovation, and business growth.

-The subsequent section provides an in-depth analysis of the subjects pertaining to Information and Communication Technology (ICT), organizational environment, and supply chain management.
-This is followed by a comprehensive elucidation of the research model employed in the study and the subsequent presentation of the obtained results.
-The final sections of the article engage in a detailed discussion encompassing the key findings, contributions, and limitations of the study.
+The subsequent section provides an in-depth analysis of the subjects pertaining to ICT, organizational environment, and supply chain management.
+This is followed by a comprehensive elucidation of the research model employed in the study and the subsequent presentation of the results obtained.
+The final sections of the paper engage in a detailed discussion encompassing the key findings, contributions, and limitations of the study.

 Literature review